 Based on the 'popular' spanish tonguetwister* 'El perro de san roque'.
 The figures and partial events present in the tongue twister served as a container for the work, the script.
 It functioned as a collection (or set) of motives and at same time formed an excuse to develop thoughts out of its associations.
 I was interested in the idea of a visual tongue twister, or how these linguistic poetics could excite the associations within the visual.
 How one could entertain a relation of figures while stumbling over nasals and vowels being too dense to make a proper scene.
 During the process I got interested in the relation of speech and the mute figure of the animal. (the old joke: a horse could say language is impossible but..) and started to engage on this (blind) muteness.

 But the figures weren’t merely developed into a script.
 The so-called muteness of the animal body I was dealing with got me interested in isolating the speech, the ‘say’ from the video.
-This isolation of its speech would have resulted in dogtalk : a Say from head to tail with the question ‘which side of the dog would be talking anyway?’ as its subscript.
+This isolation of its speech would have resulted in dogtalk.: a Say from head to tail with the question ‘which side of the dog would be talking anyway?’ as its subscript.
 In this reading-performance I elaborated on the interaction between the figure of the dog (as a speaker, or a wagging tongue) and that of the undying bachelor, a transfiguration of a type present in the tongue twister.
 The bachelor acted as a kind of approaching body, being the ill-defined movement on thoughts soon-to-be-merged.
-See dogtalk.

-// Saint Roque's dog has no tail because Ramon Ramirez stole it. (theft, tail, saint roque, sportsman) evolved to (open end, open gap as theft, sports, knee-dog conjuction approaching figures; sports figure Ramon Ramirez became 'undying bachelor' in dogtalk as an approaching body (on the beach))
+"Saint Roque's dog has no tail because Ramon Ramirez stole it." (theft, tail, saint roque, sportsman) evolved to (open ended; tail; open gap; theft; knee-dog conjuction approaching figures; sports figure Ramon Ramirez became 'undying bachelor' in dogtalk as an approaching body (on the beach).